dregad/dokuwiki-plugin-authwordpress/README.md

 ”Detritus”*, but will probably also work with *2013-05-10 “Weatherwax”* and later.

-On the backend side, it works fine with WordPress 4.3, and most likely does with any 4.x version as well, although this has not been tested.
+On the backend side, the plugin works fine with WordPress 4.3 and 4.4.
+It most likely does as well with any 4.x version, although this has not been tested.

 ## Support